ArpanMaheshwari144/Sliding-Window-Algo-Using-Cplusplus/README.md

 ## Sliding Window Algorithm

-The sliding window algorithm implemented here is designed to solve [provide a brief description of the problem it solves].
+The sliding window algorithm implemented here is designed to solve [https://leetcode.com/problems/minimum-window-substring/description/].
 It efficiently processes an array [or any applicable data structure] using a sliding window of a fixed size, optimizing the time complexity for certain problems.

 ## Implementation Details